Duportail Bridge: Construction

 Construction on the bridge officially began in March 2018 and was expected to continue until 2020.
 The project was split into two phases, the bridge itself and improvements to the intersection of State Route 240 and Duportail Street.
-The project also added traffic lights to the intersection of Duportail and Tanglewood Drive on the east side of the river and at City View Drive on the west side of the river.
+The project also added traffic lights to the intersection of Duportail and Tanglewood Drive on the east side of the river.
 A water pipeline, currently running beneath the Yakima River, was replaced with the new line crossing the bridge.

 Portions of the building involving the river were restricted to the summer months due to state and federal regulations.
 These regulations are in place to make it easier for fish to migrate through the channel.
 During construction, access to the Yakima River and trails around it was restricted.
 Richland set up detours for recreational trails, and suggested that boaters use boat launches that are either upstream or downstream of the construction site.

 The bridge opened to traffic on December 16, 2020.